Detecting Memory Leaks with Memcheck

 - Select Debug to open the Debug mode, and then select Memcheck on the toolbar.

-- Select the button to start the application.
+- Select the "Start button" button to start the application.

 - Use the application to analyze it.

-- Select the button to view the results of the analysis in the Analysis view.
+- Select the "Stop button" button to view the results of the analysis in the Analysis view.

 While the application is running, Memcheck checks all reads and writes of memory and intercepts calls that allocate or free memory or create or delete memory blocks.
 The results are displayed when you stop Memcheck.
 Click a line to view where a memory leak occurred and a stack trace that shows what caused it.